int128/gradle-ssh-plugin/user-guide.md

 ```

 The method throws an exception if an exit status of the command is not zero.
-If a background command returned an error, the task or sshexec method waits for any other commands and throws an exception finally.
+If a background command returned an error, `ssh.run` method waits for any other commands and throws an exception finally.

 ### Execute a command with the sudo support